webbpinner/OpenVDMv2/README.md

 ```
 sudo apt-get install rsync
 ```

+###Samba
+One of the ways OpenVDM communicates with data collection system is through Windows Shares configured on the collection system workstation.
+Windows shares are also configured on the data warehouse to allow scientists and crew to easily access data stored on the Warehouse from their Windows or Mac Laptops.
+Windows shares on a non-windows machine are made possible thanks to the Samba project.

+To install Samba open a terminal window and type:
+`sudo apt-get install samba smbclient`

 ###MySQL Database
 All of the commonly used variables, tranfer profiles, and user creditials for OpenVDM are stored in a SQL database.
 This allows fast access to the stored information as well as a proven mechanism for multiple clients to change records without worry of write collisions.
 OpenVDM uses the MySQL open-source database server.